schuhva/Music-Generation/doc/releases/2.09/Base_01.rst

      tune_209_D <br><br><br>

 **Instruments:** Available are at lest the 128 General-Midi (GM) Instruments.
-Depending on the sound-fonts there is a bigger choise.
+Depending on the sound-fonts there is a bigger choice.
 A list of the GM instruments can be found here. https://jazz-soft.net/demo/GeneralMidi.html